 In 2018, we will return to Amsterdam.
-There we will compete in the 2nd Annual The Sri Chimnoy Marathon and Half-Marathon will be held in a park near Schipol Airport, held by the Sri Chimnoy Marathon Club.
+There we will compete in the 2nd Annual The Sri Chinmoy Inspiration Marathon and Half-Marathon will be held in a park near Schipol Airport, held by the Sri Chinmoy Marathon Team.
 The race course will be mostly flat, with a couple of very small undulations.
 Temperatures will be 35-45 degrees Fahrenheit above zero (8-12 degrees Celsius).
 Runners will have a 6 hour time limit.

 New York, NY, USA (North America)

 After Amsterdam, we will fly to the United States where we will take part in The Icebreaker International Marathon & Half-Marathon.
 Runners will have a 7 hour time limit.